Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Currently, valid values for the type and parameters are:
 * 6Axis:full and 6Axis:zaxis
 * CNC5Axis:AC and CNC5Axis:BC
-* CoreXY:K1:AC and CoreXY:K1:BC
+* CoreXY:AC, CoreXY:BC, CoreXZ:AC, CoreXZ:BC, CoreYZ:AC, CoreYZ:BC
 * 4AxisPall and 4AxisPall:inverted

 The robot types are described in detail on dedicated pages, please see the robot tag overview.
 CoreXY 5 axis is described on the CNC 5 axis page.

 Example:
-* B"robotType=CoreXY:K1:AC" specifies CoreXY subtype K1 as used in Cartesian kinematics and the rotary axes to be AC, which means A is parallel to the X axis and C to the Z axis.
+* B"robotType=CoreXY:AC" specifies CoreXY subtype K1 as used in Cartesian kinematics and the rotary axes to be AC, which means A is parallel to the X axis and C to the Z axis.
 The axis configurations are the common used ones: reference is X0Y0Z0, steppers are configured to be drive mappings X0 Y1 Z2 A3 C4.
 XYZ directions are as usually used: two parallel Y axis to behind, X to the right, Z positive means more bed-nozzle distance.
 A is assembled on the Z, C is on A, and the bed is mounted on C. The print object is printed on the Z-moving and AC-rotating bed.
 The nozzle is moved by steppers XY.
 Those defaults are preset, but can be overwritten with P parameters.
 A parameters and M208 set movement and rotation limits.

 # M669 A parameter: angles